| Busy

 and a shorter or longer period of rehabilitation is necessary

+before the bird is released to the wild.
 Animal injuries are often caused by collision with different

 vehicles.
 In some cases the vehicle only slightly hits the